kh4vv/AWS_certificate_review/README.md

 A. Allow SSH protocol (port 22) onSecurity Group Inbound.
 Allow Network ACL inbound and Network ACL outbout for your IP addresses

+### CFormation
+- CloudFormation: to automate the provisioning of resource, infrastructure as Code (IaC)
+- size less than 0.05 MB and import into CloudFormation via S3
+- NestedStacks
+- At least one resorce included
+- MetaData : extra information about the template
+- Descirption
+- Parameters: user input
+- Transforms: applies marcos
+- Outputs
+- Mapping : maps keys to value
+- Resource: define the resources
+- Condition

+### Cognito
+- decentralized managed authentication system.
+- User Pools: user directory via OAuth to IpD such as Facebook, Google, Amazon to connect to web-app.
+- JWTs for to prersist authentication
+- Identity Pools : temporary AWS credientials
+- Cognito Sync: sync user data and preferences across dervices with one line of code (by SNS)
+- Web Identity Federation: exchange identity and security information between an identity provider(IdP) and an application
+- Identity Provider (IdP): a trusted provider of your user identity such as goold, facebook, twitter, Amazon
+- OIDC: type of IdP using Oauth
+- SAML: type of IdP using single sign on

+### EB
+- Elastic Beanstalk handles deployment, from capacity provisioning, load balancing, auto-scaling to app health monitoring
+- Run a web-app without knowing underlying infrastructure
+- For test or development apps.
+- available platform: java, .Net, php, node.js, python, ruby, go, and docker

+### ElastiCache
+- ElastiCache manages in-memory caching service
+- either Memcached (simple key/value store for HTML) or Redis (richer data types and operations)
+- Cache is a temporary storage area

+### StorageGateway
+- Storage Gateway connect on-premis storage to cloud storage
+- File Gateway: S3 at a local file system using NFS or SMB
+- Volume Gateway: use for backup (stored / cached)
+- Stored Volume Gateway: continuously backups local storage to S3 as EBS Snapshots primary data on-premise (Size: 1 GB to 16 TB)
+- Cached Volume Gateway: caches the frequently used files on-premise. (size: 1 GB to 32 GB)
+- Tape Gateway: backup virtual tapes to S3 Glacier for long archive storage

+### IAM
+- IAM: manage access to users and resources.
+Universal system and free service.
+- Root account: full adminstrator
+- By default, new IAM accounts do not have any permission
+- New user assigned an Access Key ID/Secret
+- Always set up MFA for Root Account
+- Only user can enable MFA option (Not Root Account)
+- IAM has password policies
+- IAM identities as User, Group, and Roles
+- User: end users who log into the console or interact with AWS resorces programmatically
+- Groups: group up users to share same permission levels of group
+- Roles: associate permission to a Role
+- Policies: JSON file to grant permissions for a specific user, group, or role to access services.
+- Managed Policies : provide by AWS, cannot edit
+- Customer Managed Polices: editable
+- Inline Policies: directly attached to a user